Israelis, Gaza militants fight on, defying truce efforts

 Egypt, backed by American and European mediators, has made no visible progress towards restoring the ceasefire that had halted fighting for three days.

-Hamas Spokesman Sami Abu Zuhri said, blaming Israel, that the chances of achieving another truce "are very slim."
+There was no sign of diplomatic progress in Egypt on Saturday, where Palestinian officials attended talks but the Israeli side did not.
+Both sides remain apart on the terms for renewing the ceasefire, with each blaming the other for not extending it.

-Both sides were far apart on the terms for renewing the ceasefire.
-Each side blamed the other for not having extended the three-day truce that expired on Friday.
+A diplomatic source familiar with the talks told Reuters it could take at least two days to see if it was possible to work out another truce.

-A sticking point was Israel's demand for guarantees that Hamas would not use any reconstruction supplies sent to Gaza to construct more tunnels of the sort that Palestinian fighters have used to infiltrate Israel.
+A sticking point was Israel's demand for guarantees that any reconstruction supplies sent to Gaza would not be used by Hamas to construct more tunnels of the sort that Palestinian fighters have used to infiltrate Israel.

 "We are at a crossroads and within two or three days we will see whether we are heading left toward an agreement, or right, toward escalation," Israeli Intelligence Minister Yuval Steinitz told Channel Ten television.